The Best Domain Registrar for Canada (2019)

 Choosing the Best Domain Registrar

 Finding the best domain registrar and hosting services for your site can be tricky, but understanding a few important things can make the process easier.
-First, you need to have goals for your site, set a budget, and know what you need to operate in your site.
+First, you need to have goals for your site, set a budget, and know what you need to operate your site.
 Evaluating these factors will help you whittle down the list of potential domain registrars and make the best decision based on your circumstances.

 We’ve compiled a list of some of the most popular domain name registrars in existence today.
 They offer everything from basic registration to comprehensive packages that allow you to fully operate your personal, business, or e-commerce website.